Rahul Gandhi Accuses PM Modi of Distracting Youth with Social Media | Politics

 Rahul Gandhi Accuses PM Modi of Distracting Youth with Social Media

-Congress leader Rahul Gandhi accused PM Modi of keeping the youth distracted with social media to avoid accountability for issues like education, health, and employment.
-Addressing rallies in Bihar, he alleged Modi encourages a social media 'addiction' while failing to address critical problems facing the youth.
+Rahul Gandhi alleges Prime Minister Modi distracts youth with social media to avoid accountability for education, health, and employment issues.
+Addressing Bihar rallies, Gandhi claims the PM promotes a social media 'addiction' and accuses BJP of vote theft.
+Gandhi promises transformation if opposition wins.

 - Country: